kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Wed Dec 18 2024
+Last update on Thu Dec 19 2024

-**14 day before 2025 ⏱** days before new years
+**13 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️